Public release of data

 All information and data submitted to NOPTA in accordance with the relevant legislation remains confidential until it is both eligible and authorised for release.

-The ‘relevant day’ determines the earliest day that information becomes eligible for release - see Parts 8 (for petroleum) and 10 (for GHG) of the RMA Regulations.
 However, the relevant day is only one part of the requirements that must be satisfied prior to release.
-As such, the relevant day recorded in National Offshore Petroleum Information Management System (NOPIMS) will not always reflect the actual day of release.
+As such, users of NOPIMS should note the relevant day published will not always reflect the actual day of release.

 NOPTA aims to authorise the release of data on the first business day of each week.